liamarguedas/liamarguedas/README.md

 👋 Hey!
 My name is Liam.

-👀 I am a data scientist with over 4 years of experience and passion for exploring and extracting insights from complex data sets.
-I am skilled in utilizing programming languages such as Python, R, and SQL to manipulate data and develop predictive models.
+👀 I am an experienced data scientist with a passion for delving into intricate data sets to uncover valuable insights.
+With over 4 years of industry experience, I have honed my skills in Python, R, and SQL to effectively manipulate data and construct predictive models.

-🌱 As a data scientist, I have experience working and developing projects such as NLP/NU, BI/BA, Time Series Forecasting, Recommended Systems and other supervised / unsupervised learning problems / applications, where I have helped organizations make data-driven decisions and improve their bottom line.
-I am particularly interested in statistics, machine learning, time series, finance, automation and functional programming and enjoy staying up-to-date with the latest developments in the field.
+🌱 Throughout my career, I have tackled various projects in the realms of Natural Language Processing/Natural Understanding (NLP/NU), Business Intelligence/Business Analytics (BI/BA), Time Series Forecasting, Recommender Systems, and other supervised/unsupervised learning problem domains.
+By leveraging these solutions and applications, I have assisted organizations in making data-driven decisions and enhancing their overall profitability.
+My specific interests lie in statistics, machine learning, time series analysis, finance, automation, and functional programming.
+I continually stay abreast of the latest advancements in these areas.

+Beyond my technical expertise, I possess strong communication and collaboration skills.
+I excel at effectively conveying insights and recommendations to stakeholders with diverse levels of technical knowledge.
+I constantly seek out fresh opportunities to apply my skills and contribute to innovative data-driven projects.

+If you would like to connect or explore potential collaborations, please feel free to reach out to me.
+I am eager to discuss further.

 📫 You can contact me at: https://www.linkedin.com/in/liamarguedas/